quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 - The number of received ack-eliciting packets is greater than the Ack-Eliciting Threshold.

-- max_ack_delay amount of time has passed.
+- max_ack_delay amount of time has passed and at least one ack-eliciting packet has been received.

 An acknowledgment can be sent earlier based on the value of the Reordering Threshold when a gap in packet numbers is detected,